USEPA/WNTR/documentation/stormwater.rst

     J11       4963.0         0          0               0           0

 The attributes in these DataFrames can be modified by the user.
-The udpated model is used in hydraulic simulation and analysis.
+The updated model is used in hydraulic simulation and analysis.

 The StormWaterNetworkModel object also includes methods to return a list of junction names, conduits names, etc.